humanlyhuman/torzu/README.md

 <h4 align="center"><b>torzu</b> is a fork of yuzu, an open-source Nintendo Switch emulator.
 <br>
-It is written in C++ with portability in mind and runs on Linux and Windows
+It is written in C++ with portability in mind and runs on Linux, Windows and Android
 </h4>

 ## Fake websites